 considered (tick relevant boxes).
 1) Remove discrimination, harassment and victimisation x 2) Promote equality of opportunity x 3) Foster good relations between protected characteristics.
-Some older people may not be able to use virtual consulting systems due to lack of technology or ability to use technology.
-A telephone consultation will be offered instead. (b) Could the service design or policy content have a disproportionate impact on people due to the protected characteristic of disability?
+4) Not applicable Some older people may not be able to use virtual consulting systems due to lack of technology or ability to use technology.
+A telephone consultation will be offered instead. (b) Disability Could the service design or policy content have a disproportionate impact on people due to the protected characteristic of disability?
 Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
 1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
-This service change may positively impact on some disabled patients who may have reduced mobility where travel can be difficult as there will not be a need to travel and the infection risk will be reduced.
+4) Not applicable This service change may positively impact on some disabled patients who may have reduced mobility where travel can be difficult as there will not be a need to travel and the infection risk will be reduced.
 There is a continuation of the robust patient transport service for those who require it to and from the allocated out of hours service location.
 Where disability restricts mobility resulting in barriers to getting to an out of hours service, the existing GP home visit service can ensure patients are seen.
 Initial access by telephone and video appointments could be more difficult to access for some disabled people.
 Telephone is a particular issue for people with a hearing loss or other communication issues, Access by telephone and video appointments may also be more difficult for people with learning disabilities and visual impaired people.
 The mitigation is that the primary triage service feeding in to GP Out of Hours services, NHS24, offers a range of communication support to direct users to the most appropriate service location.
 GP Out of Hours services will continue to offer communication support to those who require it through compliance with NHSGGC's interpreting protocol and Clear to All Policy.
 Each Out of Hours service has a 'Chrome Book' which can offer Deaf BSL users instant access online BSL interpreting support.
 Protected Characteristic Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (c) Gender Identity Could the service change or policy have a disproportionate impact on people with the protected characteristic of gender identity?
-Your evidence should show which of the 3 parts of the General Duty have been No unfair disadvantage anticipated considered (tick relevant boxes).
-1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics 4) Not applicable Protected Characteristic Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (d) Could the service change or policy have a disproportionate impact on the people with the protected characteristics of Marriage and Civil Partnership?
-Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics No unfair disadvantage anticipated
+Your evidence should show which of the 3 parts of the General Duty have been No unfair disadvantage anticipated

+a provide real (tiple relevant bayes)

+considered (tick relevant boxes).

+1) Remove discrimination, harassment

+and victimisation

+2) Promote equality of opportunity \Box

+3) Foster good relations between

+protected characteristics

+() Nataraliaahla

+4) Not applicable

+Protected Characteristic Service Evidence Provided Possible negative

+impact and Additional

+Mitigating Action

+Required

+(d) Marriage and Civil Partnership No unfair disadvantage anticipated Tiequiteu

+(u) Marnage and OMIT arthership No uman disadvantage anticipated

+Could the comise change or policy have

+Could the service change or policy have

+a disproportionate impact on the people

+with the protected characteristics of

+Marriage and Civil Partnership?

+Your evidence should show which of the

+3 parts of the General Duty have been

+considered (tick relevant boxes).

+1) Remove discrimination, harassment

+and victimisation

+2) Promote equality of opportunity \Box

+Foster good relations between

+protected characteristics